All program assistance is contingent on City budget fund availability, and participation is based on a first-come, first-served basis.

 Sanitary Sewer Service Lateral Lining & Grouting Program

-The Sanitary Sewer service lateral lining and grouting program has been developed to reduce the infiltration of groundwater from private sewer services by lining or grouting the private sewer service lateral.
+The sanitary sewer service lateral lining and grouting program has been developed to reduce the infiltration of groundwater from private sewer services by lining or grouting the private service lateral.

 Footing Tile Separation Program